 guidance (ultrasound, CT scan, MRI, X-ray).
 He completed his residency

-in Diagnostic Radiology and fellowship in Interventional Radiology in
+in Diagnostic Radiology, and completed a fellowship in interventional radiology in

 Since his residency training, Dr. Wang’s specific area of interest has

 been venous disease.
 He was the first physician to bring minimally

 invasive endovenous treatments for varicose veins to William Beaumont